Greek Music Bouzouki and Rebetika

 Due to its lyrics and meaning, the song composed by Theodorakis was used as a means of protest against the Greek Junta, the dictatorship from 1967-1974 in Greece.
 The translation of lyrics cannot really depict the strength and intensity of the poetic nuance in Elytis words, because his words cannot be rendered to English easily

 The song Sto perigiali to kryfo, a Greek song which translates to “The hidden seashore” in English.
 The song is also known as Arnisi and is one of the most known Greek songs composed by Mikis Theodorakis.
 Arnisi means “Refusal” or “Renunciation” and is actually a poem written by the Nobelist poet Giorgos Seferis.

-If that was not enough of music the daily walks around was filled with popular music, especially from the music shops playing Demis Rousso’s Forever and Ever at full volume.
+If that was not enough of music the daily walks around Rhodes Town were filled with popular music, especially from the music shops playing Demis Rousso’s Forever and Ever at full volume.
 “Maria me ta kitrina” from 1973 and the forever popular Syrtaki music and dance originated from Zorba the Greek film.

 Zorba the Greek